nuxt-modules/shopify/docs/quickstart.md

 ## Usage

 ### Type generation

-To enable IDE support, add a GraphQL configuration file:
+To enable IDE support, you can add a GraphQL configuration file to the root of your project:

 ```yaml
 # graphql.config.yml